The Health Benefits of Cannabis

 In the past, CBD was thought to be found in higher concentrations in hemp than in most smoked cultivars.
 But with recent breeding efforts cannabis hybrids have been created with a range of CBD potencies and CBD to THC ratios.
 A few such strains are available through The Farm Craft Cannabis label.
-Harmonia is one that boasts a near 1: 1 THC to CBD ratio.
-The Remedy is a variety that produces over 20% CBD and only around 1% THC.
-These strains make some incredible extracts very high in CBD, available through the convenient IndigoPro vaporizer cartridges.
+Harmonia is one that boasts a near 1:1 THC to CBD ratio.
+The Farm’s award-winning, Remedy, is another cultivar that produces over 20% CBD and only around 1% THC.
+Not surprisingly, these strains make for some incredible extracts with very high CBD content; Harmonia cannabis oil is available through the convenient IndigoPro vaporizer cartridges.

 CBG is an often-overlooked cannabinoid, but nonetheless very important.
 Research is still in its infancy and has barely scratched the surface on the specific benefits this compound can bring.
 CBG is currently being studied for its neuroprotective properties, particularly in protecting against Huntington’s disease.